StephanWels/dev-portfolio/README.md

 #### Role
 Big Data Developer
 #### Responsibilities
-* development of ETL (Extract-Transform-Load) pipelines inside the Hadoop eco system
+* Development of ETL (Extract-Transform-Load) pipelines inside the Hadoop eco system
-* implementation of Business Intelligence (BI) reports based on an Impala Database
+* Implementation of Business Intelligence (BI) reports based on an Impala Database
-* code reviews and orchestration of an India-based off-shore development team
+* Code reviews and orchestration of an India-based off-shore development team
-* bootstrapping and maintenance of the continuous deployment (CD)
+* Bootstrapping and maintenance of the continuous deployment (CD)

 #### Tech Stack
 ##### Backend